 - During rainy periods, exposed areas such as fields and lawns, are like to have as many mushrooms as more protected habitats.

 The best places to observe mushrooms, like the best places to observe plants and animals, depend on habitat.
 Many mushrooms require specific substrates (the material on which the organism grows).
 Some exist in mycorrhizal relationships with specific trees or other plants.
 For that reason, the first step in identifying a mushroom is to observe the habitat, the specific plants growing nearby, and the substrate.
-Observe, for instance, whether the mushroom growing on the ground or on wood.
+Observe, for instance, whether the mushroom is growing on the ground or on wood.

 Gary H. Lincoff.
-National Audubon Society Field Guide to North American Mushrooms (ALfred A. Knopf, 1981).
+National Audubon Society Field Guide to North American Mushrooms (Alfred A. Knopf, 1981).

 George L. Barron.
 Mushrooms of Northeast North America: Midwest to New England (Lone Pine Publishing, 1999).